danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Convolutional Layer.md

 ## conv layer vs dense layer
 We can see below that Conv layers are just dense layers which aren't fully connected. the weights of the connections are the kernel values, and are shared between neurons, as seen below.
 ![[Pasted image 20230712163416.png]]
+To better understand how weight sharing works and how CNN differs from FC networks, look at this [useful website](https://adamharley.com/nn_vis/).
 # Channels
 Colored images have 3 channels, corresponding to a 3D tensor $3\times H\times W$.
 We need to have 3 kernels: one for each channel ($3\times K \times K$).